We use cookies on this site to enhance your experience.

 Applications are completed online, and students are responsible for ensuring that they have met all the eligibility requirements and have adhered to the scholarship application guidelines.

 CIHR Doctoral Applicants who are currently registered at Laurier or who were registered at Laurier at any time during the year of application and who will not be registered at another institution in the year of application must apply through Laurier.
-Laurier’s CIHR doctoral quota for the 2022/23 competition is 3 (three).
+Laurier’s CIHR doctoral quota for the Fall 2023 competition is 3 (three).

 Note: If you were not registered at an institution during the year of application, you must apply directly to CIHR.

-Applicants are strongly encouraged to set a deadline of Friday, October 7, 2022, for their referees in order to ensure that referees submit their assessments prior to the internal applicant deadline.
+Applicants are strongly encouraged to set a deadline of Monday, October 7, 2024, for their referees in order to ensure that referees submit their assessments prior to the internal applicant deadline.
 (Note: a completed application includes all components of the application; official transcripts and reference letters.)

 Transcripts